osu-crypto/libOTe/AUDIT.md

 - `OtExt_SoftSpoken_BufferState_Audit_Test` covers move construction and move assignment for both semi-honest and malicious roles.
 It requires safe rejection from the cleared sources and successful reinitialization.

+## AUD-163: OOS base randomization committed non-atomic state

+Status: fixed

+Affected code:

+- Interactive `OosNcoOtSender::setBaseOts()`.
+- Interactive `OosNcoOtReceiver::setBaseOts()`.

+Concern:

+The receiver installed transformed base generators and reported them ready before it sent the randomization delta.
+The sender received the delta before it validated its local base-OT dimensions.
+A failed exchange could therefore leave one role reporting usable base state that did not match the state held by its peer.

+Impact:

+A retry could expand mismatched base correlations.
+Because transport failure does not establish whether the peer observed the delta, retaining the previous state could also reuse a correlation after the peer installed its replacement.

+Resolution:

+Both roles now validate their local dimensions before communication.
+The receiver derives replacement generators in temporary storage.
+Each role invalidates its previous interactive base state immediately before the delta exchange, and the receiver waits for transport completion rather than merely buffering the delta before it commits the replacement.
+Both roles close the socket while retaining an unready state after transport failure.
+These changes affect setup only; the encoding and transpose loops are unchanged.

+Verification:

+- `NcoOt_StateValidation_Test` starts each role with installed uniform base OTs, forces its side of the delta exchange to fail, and requires the role to clear base readiness and close its socket.